 What Does it Mean to Study Project Management?

-A business degree in project management adds to your natural talent for organization, time management, attention to detail, persistence, interpersonal communication and ability to adapt to problems and changing priorities.
+A project manager undertakes specific projects and is responsible for all aspects of its completion.
+Pursuing a project management degree adds to your natural talent for organization, time management, attention to detail, persistence, interpersonal communication, and ability to adapt to problems and changing priorities.

 Types of Project Management Degrees

 Project management degree programs can be found at all degree levels, both in traditional on-campus settings and in more technological online settings.
 These programs usually focus on the five processes of project management: initiating, planning, executing, controlling and closing.
 Other topics of study may include human resources, communications, risk management, and procurement.

 The minimum level of education for most careers in project management is typically considered to be a bachelor's degree with some type of business focus.
 Industry professionals are increasingly turning to online degrees in project management and related specializations.
 Online degrees allow students to earn a degree at their own convenience, without having to take time off work.
 They also give working adults the opportunity to immediately apply the lessons learned to the workplace.
 Thus, employees may be encouraged to pursue an online project management degree so that their newly acquired knowledge can be immediately put to use on the job.

 Undergraduate certificates in project management introduce students to the concepts and skills needed to become successful project managers.
 While these programs do not typically lead to project management positions on their own, certificate programs can be a great way for students pursuing other business degrees to make themselves even more marketable.
 Certificate programs focus mainly on basic leadership and decision-making topics.
 While certificate programs generally don't dive as in-depth as more advanced degree programs, they can be a way to learn basic project management skills without the expense of paying for a full-fledged degree.
 Typical courses may include:

 - Introduction to Project Management

 - Introduction to Accounting